Take Walks: A Company That Prides Itself in Sustainable and VIP Tours to Rome, New York, Paris, and Other Major Cities

 That’s tough luck for the 25 percent of ocean animals who need coral to survive, not to mention the thousands of Italians who depend on those fish (that depend on the coral) for their livelihoods.

 Even ordering foods in restaurants that may not be in season is causing a big carbon footprint to appear.
 Restaurants go where the money is, and getting these foods when they’re not widely available is hurting local farmers.

-Here are some ways that Walks of Italy is doing its part to combat these hazardous tourist trends:
+Here are some ways that Take Walks is normally taking part to combat hazardous tourist trends:

 1) Traveling small, limiting groups to a maximum of 12 people to leave a light footprint.

 2) Walking, which leaves a lighter footprint and is a better way to explore Italy anyways.

 4) Purchasing carbon offsets for all of their transfers.
 Every time a client books a tour, Walks of Italy books a carbon offset by calculating the amount of CO2 that will be produced.
 The company partner with Texas River National Wildlife Refuge Afforestation Project, which has been approved with a gold-level carbon offset watchdog CCB standards.

 5) Donate to Italian causes.
 Recently, the company began donating a portion of its profits from its Venice tours to the association Venice in Peril.

 6) Getting off the beaten path to show things that most other tour companies don’t think about.